Red Lodge Clay Center Long-Term Resident 2019-2021

 Stephanie Wilhelm is a ceramic artist from Maryland.
 She holds a BFA from Elizabethtown College in Pennsylvania and an MFA from the University of Florida.
 Throughout her career she has been a production potter, spent years in the wood-firing community, and worked at multiple community clay centers and institutions maintaining the studios and assisting visiting artists.
 She is a dedicated educator with years of teaching experience in outreach and community studios, as well as college level classes.
 Stephanie was a 2014-2015 Artist in Residence at the Brockway Center for Arts and Technology in Pennsylvania and a 2018-2019 Artist in Residence at the Arrowmont School of Arts and Crafts.
 She has exhibited her work throughout the US and internationally and was a 2017 NCECA Graduate Student Fellowship recipient.
-Stephanie is currently a part of the Red Lodge Clay Center in Montana as one of their 2019-2020 Long Term Artist in Residence at Red Lodge Clay Center and is now an Upper School Ceramics teacher at Westtown School in Pennsylvania.
+Stephanie was a 2019-2020 Long Term Artist in Residence at Red Lodge Clay Center and is now an Upper School Ceramics teacher at Westtown School in Pennsylvania.

 Comfort and sense of belonging have remained a constant theme in my work through the years.
 One particular theme in my work uses narrative of the dog to communicate this through companionship.
 Aside from what dogs provide us emotionally; within many canonic masterpieces they were essential to the meaning of the piece and depicted to symbolize protection, loyalty, and love.